AlexHowansky/ork-csv/docs/Reader.md

     'header' => true,
 ]);
 foreach ($csv->getColumn('name') as $value) {
-    // $value contains the value from the column
+    // $value contains the value from the "name" column.
-    // identified by the "name" header row.
 }
 ```